 - 3% foreign transaction fee

 The bonus categories change every quarter based on the Chase Freedom calendar.
 Chase doesn’t announce the full 5% rewards calendar ahead of time, but it’s a good idea to know the categories that they have already announced for the year and how to maximize those categories.

 Below is what we know about the quarterly rewards calendar so far, including how to activate your 5% bonus and tips for maximizing the bonus categories.

 January to March 2018: Gas Stations, Internet, Cable and Phone Services, plus Chase Pay, Android Pay, Apple Pay and Samsung Pay April to June 2018: Grocery Stores, PayPal and Chase Pay July to September 2018: Lyft, Walgreens and Gas Stations October to December 2018: Department Stores, Wholesale Clubs, Chase Pay

-Chase has revealed the bonus categories for the fourth quarter of 2018.
+Chase has revealed the bonus categories for the first quarter of 2019.
 Let’s take a closer look at what we already know.